 The UN General Assembly reviews the UN Global Counter-Terrorism Strategy (GCTS) every two years, making it a living document attuned to Member States’ counter-terrorism priorities.

 All Member States take part in the review of the Strategy as part of the work of the General Assembly.
 The President of the General Assembly has appointed the Permanent Representatives of Oman and Spain as co-facilitators of the seventh review of the GCTS to assist him in steering this intergovernmental process.
 UNOCT supports the co-facilitators as substantive secretariat of the review process.

-The General Assembly will hold a final plenary meeting on Monday 21 and Tuesday 22 June 2021 to review the Strategy and consider the adoption of a resolution on this occasion.
+The General Assembly reviews the Strategy and considers the adoption of a resolution on this occasion.

 For more information on the UN Global Counter-Terrorism Strategy and its seventh review, please visit the United Nations Global Counter-Terrorism Strategy.